NSE Admissions and Registration Information

 NSE Welcome Reception

-Visit the UH Hilo Orientation Homepage on the UH Hilo homepage <hilo.hawaii.edu> for the "campus-wide" orientation activities such as welcome events and excursions.
-I strongly encourage you to sign up for the campus orientation and pay the fee.
-Important information will be covered, which will not be discussed during the NSE orientation reception.
+Visit the UH Hilo Orientation website for a list of "campus-wide" orientation activities such as welcome events and excursions.
+We strongly encourage you to sign up for the campus orientation (registration fee required).
+Important information will be covered, which will not be discussed during the NSE orientation welcome reception.

 You are not required to participate in non-NSE, general advising or registration referred to in any "UH Hilo orientation materials."
 Some math and/or science classes may require testing to enroll.